emilwest/stats_notes/README.md

 # Powershell

-Not really part of statistics but good to know!
+Not really part of statistics but good to know if you need to do any form of automation on system files.

 ### grep -r in powershell